-The term of the Contract shall be for a period of three (3) months for configuration/implementation of the platform and three (3) years for licensing ("Contract Term"), unless extended by USAC or terminated sooner in accordance with the Contract.
-The term shall commence on the Effective Date stated the cover page".
-All project work must be completed within the contract term of three (3) months in accordance with Contractor's proposed project plan.
+The term of the Contract shall be for four (4) months unless extended by USAC or terminated sooner in accordance with the Contract.
+The term shall commence on the Effective Date stated on the cover page.
+All project work must be completed within the contract term of four (4) months in accordance with Contractor's proposed project plan.
 Contractor work may not exceed the Term without prior, written approval from USAC.